Photo by romanbabakin via Canva.com

 Apartment Life Considerations for Military Members

 Military renters of all types enjoy the amenities and conveniences of apartment life, but they’ll also be looking for elements that a civilian renter might not consider.
-When you’re searching for an apartment, don’t forget about the following situations that may or may not accommodate a military lifestyle.
+When searching for an apartment, don’t forget about the following situations that may or may not accommodate a military lifestyle.
 The lack or abundance of these could help you determine whether or not to sign the lease.

 To feel fully protected, don’t forget about renters insurance.
-Your apartment management company is likely to require a policy to sign the lease.
-Renters insurance is affordable, likely under $20 per month depending on the amount needed and if you need specialty coverage for jewelry or firearms.
+Your apartment management company will likely require a policy to sign the lease.
+Renters insurance is affordable, usually under $20 per month, depending on the amount needed and if you need specialty coverage for jewelry or firearms.
+Shop for the best insurance deals.
+Apartment complexes often offer a discount on their in-house policies, but all major insurance companies sell renters insurance.

 Planned Temporary Housing

-• Saving money for a down payment on a house.
+- Saving money for a down payment on a house.

-• Waiting for an affordable real estate market.
+- Waiting for an affordable real estate market.

-• Paying medical bills.
+- Paying medical bills.

-• Rebuilding credit history.
+- Rebuilding credit history.

 Renting a House vs. Apartment